-ELIGIBLE STUDENTS:
+ELIGIBLE STUDENT:

-Grades 7-9; 10th graders welcome: Students must be able to read independently and to create notes that are organized and easy to follow.
+Grades 6-9; 10th graders welcome.
+Students must be able to read independently and to create notes that are organized and easy to follow.
 Students should be able to express themselves effectively through writing, and must be capable of reviewing information and concepts on their own throughout the year outside of class.
-A foundation in arithmetic, including integer, fraction, and decimals, plus experience in basic algebra would be a plus.
+A sure foundation in arithmetic, as well as basic geometry (perimeter, area, measurement) would be a plus.